-When being towed, the 12-volt batteries in your trailer are receiving a constant charge from the tow vehicle's generator or alternator through the 7 way connector.
+When being towed, the 12-volt batteries in your trailer are receiving a constant charge from the tow vehicle's generator or alternator through the 7-way connector.

 Your tow vehicle's voltage regulator controls the charge rate.
 It is important to keep the seven-way connector clean.
-One method is to use "Spra-Kleen®" or similar contact cleaner.
+One method is to use "Spra-Kleen".